AndyTWF/AndyTWF/README.md

 As well as all of the above, I'm always up for a challenge and I love to contribute to other packages that I have used and give back to the community in little bits where I can.
 Examples of this include OpenRCT2 and Filament PHP.

+### 🏫 Educator

+If you didn't already notice...
+I really love sharing my expertise and passion for technology with others!
+As well as spending a lot of time growing and mentoring junior developers, I have done a number of guest lectures and lunchtime talks:

+#### Aviation Safety - University of Bath

+As part of my degree, I took Safety Critical Systems.
+A lot of this involved air accidents.
+Following my graduation, I have been invited back and delivered several guest lectures on the subject to final year students as the University of Bath!

+#### Database Mushroom Cloud Prevention - Lunchtime Talk

+A tour through MySQL, optimising database queries and generally preventing your queries from melting your database.

+#### Introduction to Eloquent - Lunchtime Talk

+After the dev team I was working in decided to look at using Laravel's Eloquent ORM in a project, I used expertise from my open source work to deliver a lunchtime talk with a colleague introducing the wider company to Eloquent.
+Since then, Eloquent is now a mainstay!

+#### History of Programming and its Languages - iO Academy

+This talk is delivered to students in the first few weeks of their journey at a local Software academy.
+It covers some of the history behind the new career that they are pursuing, and provides an exciting introduction to the world of programming!

 ### 📩 How to reach me...

 [Website](https://andytwf.co.uk)